Gman-Superfly/Hallucinations_in_Noisy_Channels/Hallucinations_in_Noisy_Channels_v1.2.md

 - **Channel Capacity = Maximum reliable teaching rate** → How much you can teach correctly
 - **∴ Intelligence = Channel Capacity** → The capacity to reliably teach what you've learned

-*Note*: This equivalence is a *definitional choice* within our framework, not a logical derivation.
+*Note:* This equivalence is a *definitional choice* within our framework, not a logical derivation.
 We propose this operational definition because it makes intelligence measurable (via information-theoretic quantities) and connects naturally to the compression-transmission duality.
 Other definitions of intelligence exist; this one serves the framework's explanatory goals.

 Intelligence, in this operational sense, is "the rate at which an agent can reliably transmit learned knowledge."
 An agent that cannot teach what it learned has not demonstrated intelligence—it has merely stored data.
 This is philosophically aligned with Turing's insight that intelligence manifests through communication.